I think they ought to, we ought to get we ought to get Chuck Schumer out there as much as we can.

 These people are in their last legs.

-I some of this, I understand your anger, and I think I'm I'm it's a waste of time.
+Some of this, I understand your anger, and I think I'm.

-C-SPAN better get something else on because you know when I see 20 amendments still on the floor that they hope to get done, it's like, you know, and Kennedy, get out of here.
+C-SPAN better get something else on because, you know, when I see 20 amendments still on the floor that they hope to get done, it's like, you know, and Kennedy, get out of here.

 He can just go, you know what?

-He's he's worthless.
+He's worthless.

 He needs to get a haircut.

-But don't don't don't you don't.
+But don't don't you don't.

 But I think this is obvious to a lot of people.